Math For Keeps Academy

 Course: Practicing Math to Fluency

-Covers the absolute top priority (“do or die”, “desert island”) skills that a student needs in order to have a good grasp of basic math.
-These are the skills that are presented (but not usually practiced to fluency) in grades 3 through middle school in a traditional math curriculum in the US.
+Practice-to-mastery on the absolute top priority (“do or die”, “desert island”) skills that a student needs in order to have a good grasp of basic math.
+These are the skills that are presented (but not usually practiced to fluency, or mastery) in grades 3 through middle school in a traditional math curriculum in the US.

 Course: Practicing Algebra to Fluency